Thursday, September 29, 2022

 Awards: Gold - Liquid Gold- Jim Murray's Whisky Bible - 2014 & 2017, Gold - Asian Whisky - Wizards of Whisky Awards - 2014

-Review: Clayton Distillery New York Straight Bourbon Whisky (Batch 16.16 Barrel #3)
+Review: Clayton Distillery New York Straight Bourbon Whiskey (Batch 16.16 Barrel #3)

-Nose (10%): Very, very oaky. a bit overaged maybe, or barrels too small.
-There's a little of that corn/honey sweetness. faint maltiness.
+Nose (10%): Very, very oaky.
+A bit overaged, or barrels too small.
+There's a little of that corn/honey sweetness.
+Faint maltiness.
 5/10

-Palate (20%): not bad, very low sweetness on the front of the palate.
+Palate (20%): Not bad, very low sweetness on the front of the palate.
 Holding it on the tongue gives a bit of that stinging corn sharpness.
-That might just be my personal preference but I find whiskeys have an innate sharpness.
-For a bourbon, it is very rounded and clean.
-Not the most complex, but good.
+That is my preference, but I find whiskeys have an innate sharpness.
+For bourbon, it is very rounded and clean.
+It's simple, but it's good.
 15/20

 Finish (10%): a little chocolate milk ball finish.
 Whoppers, or whatever brand of malt you prefer.
-Not a very heavy alcohol burn for 46%, well distilled.
+It is not a heavy alcohol burn for 46%, well distilled.
 Medium duration.
 8/10

-Overall Impression and Harmony (30%): It's a fine whiskey, I wouldn't call it that unique or top tier in any sense.
-Sort of generic with a little extra-aged character.
-Well made and balanced, but nothing inventive.
+Overall Impression and Harmony (30%): It's a fine whiskey.
+I wouldn't call it that unique or top-tier.
+It's generic with a little extra-aged character.
+It was well made and balanced, but nothing inventive.
 Does the job.
 24/30

-Retry on Ice (25%): chocolate maltiness pops a bit more. a little bit of rye spice starts to come out. light notes of cassia bark (mild cinnamon), neat to see it open up.
-I'm actually going to try this equal parts with just water to see if there is some nuance that is lost when this is drunk at full proof.
-Nope, it's not the dilution it's the temperature.
+Retry on Ice (25%): Chocolate maltiness pops more.
+A little bit of rye spice starts to come out.
+There are light notes of cassia bark (mild cinnamon), and it is neat to see it open up.
+I'm going to try this equal parts with just water to see if some nuance is lost when this is drunk at full proof.
+Nope, it's not the dilution; it's the temperature.
 18/25

 Total Ranking: 74% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill